 If you’re going to incorporate podcasts into your internal communications, have a plan in place for pre-production, production, post-production, and dissemination of the material.
 You don’t want to overwhelm your team with tasks, nor do you want to annoy employees with the same information found in a different medium (like your company newsletter).

 There’s also a ton of great internal communications podcasts that cover the topic while giving you an example of how it’s done!

 Have goals in mind, plan out the release of content in your internal communications planning calendar, and ensure they align with those of the business.
 Don’t have an IC calendar?
 Grab a template below, on us!

 Record and measure your email campaign KPIs and CTAs, share deployment dates across teams, and more.

 11. Health and wellness

-An employee engagement event centered around health and wellness can be great for improving employee morale and productivity.
+An employee engagement event centred around health and wellness can be great for improving employee morale and productivity.
 Try introducing yoga as part of your employee engagement program to optimize the employee experience.

 Alternatively, offering benefits like subsidized gym memberships can go a long way towards making employees feel engaged.

 Within the office space, make sure that healthy snacks are readily available.
 Sugary pop and energy drinks, although tasty, are not the ideal way to nourish your employees and help them with productivity.
 Be sure to consider dietary restrictions and allergies when selecting items to offer in the kitchen.